AlonBS/Ray_Tracer/README.md

 	skybox <index_i> - Sets skybox to encompass the entire scene.
 Technically, the scene is mapped to a previously defined environments (see "envMap" keyword under Primitives and Models).
 The index must be a valid index for a set of maps that was previously declared.
 If set, the skybox textures will be used when the ray fails to hit any object.
+		Note that in this case, there's no need to bind or unbind the envMaps used.

 Camera: